 Low FODMAP Buffalo Sauce:

-- A half batch of my Low Fodmap Homemade Ranch Dressing (Paleo/Whole30)
+- A half batch of my homemade Low Fodmap Ranch Dressing, or your preferred dipping sauce

 - Preheat.
 Preheat air fryer to 400°F for 10 minutes.